 However… at Mandean Estate we do like to be a little different!
-While we aim to achieve the traditional Pygmy appearance, we are also working towards developing a variety of colours and markings in our goats.
+While we aim to achieve the traditional Pygmy appearance and conformation, we are also working towards developing a variety of colours and markings in our goats.
 Variety is a spice of life, after all!

 Development and appearance aside though, our number one aim as a breeder is to produce healthy animals with a good temperament.
 We firmly believe this is key to setting the foundation for a healthy, happy life for our goats, in-turn providing the best possible experience for our buyers.

 The Pygmy goat originated in West Africa, then known as the Cameroon Dwarf Goat, where it was primarily used as a source of meat.
 From the 1930’s, the Pygmy was transported across the sea and into zoos throughout Europe and the US, as an exotic animal.
 From there, the Pygmy goat gained popularity as pets due to their small stature and friendly nature, and well, the rest is history!

 The first US Pygmy goat genetics were introduced into Australia in 2014, by Paul Hamilton of Semtech ABS.
 Goat enthusiasts across the country have been fortunate to access these imported genetics and take part in a genetic recovery program.
 Small Australian goat breeds, primarily the Australian Miniature Goat, are being used to develop the Pygmy breed by way of artificial insemination.